Ckearns1210/CampaignBubbleViz/README.md

 ## Known Issues

 The data, which only needs to be parsed once, is parsed in a seperate Node application using Javascript and D3, and manually saved to files.
 If I was to build a similar application, with a static data source that may need to be updated or have candidates added to it, I would approach the data parsing in a different way.
 As it stands, the d3 parse and get methods employed to parse the CSV use XMLHttpRequest, tying them to the DOM.
-If these methods were replaced with a Node CSV parse module, a simple command line program could be implemented to parse the data, making it more modular, and easier to convert to a server side implementation if a live data source became available.
+If these methods were replaced with a Node CSV parse module, a simple command line program could be implemented to parse the data and save it using Node's FS, making it more modular, and easier to convert to a server side implementation if a live data source became available.

 ## Contributing